The Project Analyst: Everything You Need to Know

 However, we can distinguish them in the following way:

-• Project analyst vs project manager: In this dichotomy, a project analyst is often seen as a role that assists the project manager with granular project tasks, such as information gathering or data analysis, while the project manager oversees the large picture of the project (learn more about the key managerial skills).
+- Project analyst vs project manager: In this dichotomy, a project analyst is often seen as a role that assists the project manager with granular project tasks, such as information gathering or data analysis, while the project manager uses managerial skills to oversee the large picture of the project.

 Key Responsibilities of a Project Analyst